 Second, historic downtown Plano just to the East of I-75 (Central Expressway) is experiencing growth through gentrification and urban renewal.

 While maintaining local shops and the historic Plano Masonic Lodge #768, the downtown area near 15th Street is growing with new condos, town homes, restaurants, coffee shops, and improvements designed to make this a pedestrian-friendly community.

 One of the perqs for this area is the recent expansion of the Dallas DART rail line to the area.
 This makes it easy for commuting to downtown Dallas without driving.

-You can learn more about business opportunities at the Plano Chamber of Commerce website.
+Of course, you can learn more about business opportunities at the Plano Chamber of Commerce website.

-According to Plano Internet Lawyer Mike Young, the city is the epicenter of entrepreneurial opportunity in North Texas.
+According to Plano Business Lawyer Mike Young, the city is the epicenter of entrepreneurial opportunity in North Texas.
 “If you’re looking for a great place to grow your company and raise a family, Plano should be one of the places you consider,” he said.

 Granite Park photo credit: Danny20111993 and used per CC BY-SA 3.0